How Much Should I Send in with my April 18th Extension?

 Regrettably, some States are extremely easy to work with and simply accept a copy of your Federal Extension…moreover the penalties and interest for late payments could be minimal.
-However, other States can frankly be brutal.
-If you don’t send in the proper amount with their own Extension Form the penalties and interest can be serious.
+However, other States can be brutal.
+If you don’t send in the proper amount with your Extension Form the penalties and interest can be serious.

-Once you know the rule for your State if you need to file an Extension – do it!!
+Once you know the rule for your State if you need to file an extension – do it!!
 If you need to send in a deposit, follow the same general guidelines above.
-Run the numbers and if using Safe Harbor #3 probably use a percentage rate of 8% as a good round number for most States.
-In sum, at least do a quick Google Search for your State’s rules regarding your Extension and payment requirements.
+Run the numbers and if using General Rule #3 probably use a percentage rate of 8% as a good round number for most States.
+In sum, at least do a quick Google search for your State’s rules regarding your Extension and payment requirements.

-And FINALLY, all of this estimating and planning doesn’t do anything for you if you don’t get the $$ in the mail by May 17th…WITH your Extension.
-I know the math above can be a little complicated, but if you go through it slowly and have your 2019 tax return in front of you, or even. a rough draft of your 2020 tax return, you should be fine.
+I know the math above can be a little complicated, but if you go through it slowly and have your 2020 tax return in front of you, or even. a rough draft of your 2021 tax return, you should be fine.

-Of course, a brief DISCLAIMER: This is important!!
-When using any of the Safe Harbor’s above, please know there is still no guarantee that you won’t owe taxes when you file your return, OR that you won’t have penalties.
+IMPORTANT DISCLAIMER: When using any of the General Rules above, please know there is still no guarantee that you won’t owe taxes when you file your return, OR that you won’t have penalties.
 These guidelines are simply tools to help you estimate the closest amount possible to what you may owe.
-However, this is STILL a fantastic step to take in order to reduce or eliminate the chance of any penalties.
+However, this is STILL a fantastic step to take to reduce or eliminate the chance of any penalties.
 Again, try to deposit 90% of your estimated taxes and you’ll be doing great!!